N02768601/ELSpring2016/misc/Readme.md

-A directory for misellaneous stuff.
-Nothing really relevant should be here!
+Any data here is irrelevant and should be ignored